 Against the wind.”

 That is what it felt like in schools or districts where those who were supervisors sought compliancy and I quietly moved toward creativity and innovation.
 This is not to say that I don’t well understand their position of seeking a person who would listen carefully, return to their school and obediently follow their directives.
 After all, this is the leadership model that they had spent decades learning from and following; it was what they were most comfortable with.
-In my narrow-minded thinking I would make it personal and convince myself it was about me.
+In my narrow-minded thinking, I would make it personal and convince myself it was about me.
 Oh my, I reflect now and see it was never about whether they did or didn’t like me.
 It certainly was about who I was as a person – independent, creative, innovative, willing to move whatever stone necessary to increase student achievement and prepare them for the, always changing, future that was ahead.
-Working in four different states, six districts, and eleven schools I found that when teachers were leading committees, setting the goals and in leadership positions there was the greatest ownership toward doing their very best for children and increasing achievement.
+Working in four different states, six districts, and eleven schools I found that when teachers were leading committees, setting the goals and in leadership positions, there was the greatest ownership toward doing their very best for children and increasing achievement.
 It created a sense of community that was unmatched in all of the other experiences.

 I share these thoughts as I am certain there are many in supervisory roles who want “good soldiers” who will be compliant, never rock the boat, and follow directives.
 This would work great if we weren’t in times where the world around us is changing at the speed of light.

-During the chats I spoke about, I received this tweet – “You are role model for “storm weathering” of all kinds, and sometimes when I am hanging onto the “light post” while the gusts are blowing, you come to mind.”
+During the chats I spoke about, I received this tweet – “You are role model for “storm weathering” of all kinds, and sometimes when I am hanging onto the “light post” while the gust is blowing, you come to mind.”
 Statements like this one, warm my heart and confirm my commitment to continue to share my stories with others.
 I appreciate all of you more than words in a blog posting can say.
 Thank you!